tymyrddin/blue-dfir/source/docs/notes/forensics.md

 A digital signature (cryptographic hash) is calculated both for the original media and for the copy, to verify that the evidence was not tampered with or modified after the evidence was acquired.
 The stronger the cryptographic algorithm used, the less chance of it being attacked or compromised.
 This means that the integrity of the evidence and physical images created remain intact, which will prove useful in forensic cases and expert testimony.

+### Image sizes and disk space requirements

+* Can the attached storage be analysed in place without taking a forensic image?
+* What is the size of the subject disk?
+* What is the available space on the examiner’s machine?
+* What is the potential for image compression?
+* How much space do forensic tools need for processing and temporary files?
+* What is the estimated number of files to be extracted for further analysis?
+* How much memory and swap space is available on the examiner’s machine?
+* Is there a possibility of more subject disks being added to the same case or incident?
+* Is there an expectation to separately extract all slack or unallocated disk space?
+* Are there plans to extract individual partitions (possibly including swap)?
+* Is there a potential need to convert from one forensic format to another?
+* Do disk images need to be prepared for transport to another location?
+* Do subject disks contain virtual machine images to separately extract and analyse?
+* Do subject disks contain large numbers of compressed and archive files?
+* Are subject disks using full-disk encryption?
+* Is there a need to burn images to another disk or DVDs for storage or transport?
+* Is there a need to carve files from a damaged or partially overwritten filesystem?
+* How are backups of the examiner host performed?

 ### Volatile evidence

 The term ***forensically sound manner*** means leaving the smallest possible footprint during collection to minimise the amount of data being changed with the collection.
 To collect volatile evidence, start from the most to the least volatile: